OpenOrbis/oosdk_libraries/libsubstitute/README.md

 ## Note

-You need to got the last version of Mira.
+You need to be running the latest version of Mira.
-For install the plugin inside the console, use the FTP or any other File Manager.
-The folder structure need to respect this case (For example with game CUSA00001 "The Playroom")

-`/data/mira/substitute/CUSA00001/ThePlugin.sprx`

-The plugin is launched automatically during the load of the game and before this entrypoint.
+To install a plugin built with libsubstitute, put the sprx in /data/mira/substitute/{titleid}/